 I LOVE a Turmeric Latte, I’m not going to lie, but recently I was shocked to find not one, but four different kinds of lattes (aside from the traditional cafe latte) on the menu.
 What in the world are they and more importantly, what do they taste like?
 Read on to find out.

 Turmeric’s active ingredient Curcumin, is known for it’s anti-inflammatory effects, believed to have positive effects on both depression and cancer.
 Whilst the quantity of Curcumin in each Turmeric latte is up for debate, eating real food is what we’re all about over here at AAAD HQ, hence we sip them regularly.
 What do they taste like?
 It depends on the cafe, but usually a standard turmeric latte tastes like a slight twist on coconut milk (or whatever milk you opt for).
 I love additional flavour, so I opt for extra cinnamon to help manage blood sugars, chilli for extra metabolism boosting effects and black pepper to help with Curcumin absorption.
-My very own Spiced Turmeric Latte recipe is oh so delish and much cheaper than the store bought variety.
-You can find it here.

 Recently I wrote a blog post asking the popular question, Why is my green tea brown?
 This post discussed the benefits of drinking Matcha Green Tea (high in antioxidants, amino acids and chlorophyll) and very soon after the Matcha Latte world exploded.
 A Matcha Latte is essentially Matcha powder, milk and a sweetener.
 What does it taste like?
 Personally I think it tastes like grass and milk mixed together, but don’t stress, I’m an anomaly and my girlfriends love it.
 It does contain a subtle hint of caffeine, but no where near as much as a coffee.